 Michael has a background in engineering, and drew upon that experience to design and build his 5 axis head/table stock duplicating machine.
 It is important to note that this is not some computerized walk away until a buzzer sounds kind of thing.
 There is a great deal of art in reading the wood and jigging it in the machine to pull a stock out of the most interesting grain pattern, and then the machine is operated by hand, following along the master with a stylus while carefully cutting the new stock.
 The router in the machine is a top of the line Milwaukee 3 1/2 hp unit with electronic speed control.
 The speed control feature allows the motor to be ran at it's slowest speed (good for carving without burning) while still producing the full rated horsepower.
 Duplicating a stock takes on average about five hours of carving time, with another couple of hours setting up the machine before the carving and sanding the rough machine marks out afterwards as well as time on the milling machine finishing the inletting.
 Add in glass bedding, it pretty well takes about a month to create one stock.

 About the Walnut:

 Michael has several great contacts in the California walnut industry and thus has access to the best Claro, Bastogne, and English walnut gunstock blanks coming out of the state.
 We make regular trips to our mills and hand pick the wood used in our stocks.
 You will find our wood to have some of the most interesting color and figure available for airguns.

 More about Michael:

-Michael also owns the web development business Wine Country Web Services and is active with the local chamber of commerce, and is active with the business development club Napa Success Connection.
+Michael also owns the web development business Wine Country Web Services and is active with the local chamber of commerce, and is active with the business development club LeTip Napa.

 So that's who we are!
 No big conglomerate.
 Not some fellow in an apartment arranging for cheap overseas labor with inferior wood.
-Just a couple of guys with a talent and an accurate powerful machine turning out some of the finest custom gunstocks for airguns.
+Just a guy with a talent and an accurate powerful machine turning out some of the finest custom gunstocks for airguns.